Southside Community Centre: New meeting-house and reunion

 In September 1817, part of the cornice collapsed during a service and the meeting-house was condemned as unsafe.
 The congregation had already been raising funds for repairs since 1815.
 While a new church was being constructed, the Second Secession Church on Potterrow offered its buildings for afternoon services while the Bristo Burgher Meeting-House was used for evening services.

-A Gothic design by James Gillespie Graham was chosen and a plot of land was purchased so the new building could face onto Nicolson Street.
+A Gothic Revival design by James Gillespie Graham was chosen and a plot of land was purchased so the new building could face onto Nicolson Street.
 The new church opened for worship on 19 March 1820.
 The building cost £6,000 and could accommodate 1,170 worshippers.
 During this period, the church was known as Dr Jamieson's Meeting-House.

 The same year, the Burgher and Anti-Burgher factions united to form the United Secession Church.
 Nicolson Street's minister, John Jamieson, had been instrumental in the reunion negotiations and was honoured by being elected moderator of the last Anti-Burgher Synod.
 Dissatisfaction with the Gothic form of the new church led some members to leave; as did the union, which saw some members join an Anti-Union congregation at Castle Wynd then at Infirmary Street.
-In 1827, they joined Thomas McCrie's congregation at Davie Steet.
+In 1827, they joined Thomas McCrie's congregation at Davie Street.